 Students ages 8 and older are required to attend a placement class for placement into the appropriate class level.
 Placement is based on age, technique, physique, personal strength and maturity.

-World-renowned choreographer Ben Stevenson, O.B.E. has served as the Artistic Director for Texas Ballet Theater since 2003.
-His extraordinary skill and tireless effort has elevated Texas Ballet Theater to international acclaim.
+World-renowned choreographer Ben Stevenson, O.B.E. served as the Artistic Director for Texas Ballet Theater from 2003-2022, and was named Artistic Director Laureate in 2022.
+His extraordinary skill and tireless effort have elevated Texas Ballet Theater to international acclaim.
 A true visionary, Ben’s contributions to the company inspire every performance.